SeekingMate/SeekingMate/README.md

 ### Philosophy

 We believe that it's equally important for two people to have a shared goal and interest in order to start a relationship, and for the two to have ongoing communication and interaction to truely develop a bond.
 A soul mate is not built in one encountering nor computed by an algorithm - ultimately it's the human collections that forges The True Love.

+## Legality

+Apparently sex related products are deemed inappropriate in most stores and countries.
+Seeking Mate is not-for-profit (pending registration as an organization/incorporation yet) and all contents are open-source.
+Release packages will simply be published on Github before we find better places to host them.